zechary28/tp/docs/DeveloperGuide.md

 - `Loan`  —  an abstract class that dictates what a `Loan` class should do and contain.
 - `SimpleInterestLoan` and `CompoundInterestLoan`, each representing their respective loan type, with different calculations for interest and amount owed.
 - `LoanCommandParser`, which implements `Parser`.
 It is passed the arguments from a `loan` command by the Ui, and in turn generates a `LoanCommand` object.
-- `LoanCommand`  — , which inherits from `Commadn`.
+- `LoanCommand`  — , which inherits from `Command`.
 When executed, it creates a new loan based on the arguments (if they are all valid), and adds it to the `LoanList` of a specified `Person`.

 Below is the class diagram showing `Loan` and its child classes: